mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 Next up is the Lambda function.
 Navigate to **Lambda** in the AWS Console and delete the function.

 Finally, if you haven't already, terminate your EC2 instance.
 Navigate to **EC2** in the console, stop your instance if you haven't already, and then terminate it.
+You can also go to your security group and remove your IP address from the inbound traffic rules.

 ## Conclusions
+In this post, we explored two Amazon Web Services for compute: **EC2** and **Lambda.** We saw how **Amazon EC2 lets us reserve a virtual server with whatever exact configuration we'd like**, tailoring our resources to our use case.
+We created a server and SSH'd into it after modifying the read permissions of our private key.
+We then downloaded files from the internet, ran a Python script, and trained a classifier on some generated data.

+We then contrasted EC2 with **AWS Lambda, Amazon's "server-less" approach to compute.** We created a function for calculating the mean of an array of numbers and invoked the function from the console and AWS CLI.
+We then added an AWS API Gateway trigger, modified our function to take query string parameters, and called the function from our browser and local Python environment.

+Between our [intro]({{  site.baseurl  }}/AWS-Intro), [storage]({{  site.baseurl  }}/AWS-Storage), and compute posts, we've used seven fundamental services: IAM, S3, RDS, DynamoDB, EC2, Lambda, and API Gateway.
+While Amazon offers [over 200 services](https://www.aboutamazon.com/what-we-do/amazon-web-services), many build on these core services.
+With the knowledge we've gained in this series, we're well equipped to begin leveraging the cloud for our needs.

+Best,<br>
+Matt

 ## Footnotes
 #### 1. [Background](#background)